aecelaya/mg-nets/README.md

 # FMG-Net and W-Net: Multigrid Inspired Deep Learning Architectures for Medical Imaging Segmentation

-Implementation of FMG-Net and W-Net based on the [MIST](https://github.com/aecelaya/MIST) framework.
+### This is old code.
+Newer, PyTorch implementations of these networks are available [here](https://github.com/aecelaya/MIST)

 Both networks are implemented in TensorFlow.
-PyTorch versions are in progress.
+PyTorch versions are available [here](https://github.com/aecelaya/MIST).

 Please cite the following if you use these architectures or code for your work